vanyacohen/vanyacohen.github.io/_content/bio.md

                 <ul></ul>
                 <b>Research:</b> My research centers on grounded natural language processing, reinforcement learning, and robotics.
 Broadly, I am interested in creating AI systems that can understand and interact with complex environments through language and action.
                 <ul></ul>
-                <b>Timeline:</b> During my PhD I was a consultant and research scientist at <a href="https://blackbird.ai">Blackbird.AI</a>, where I created <a href="https://blackbird.ai/compass-context/">Compass</a>, an agentic research and analysis application for multimodal social media content.
+                <b>Timeline:</b> I was a consultant and research scientist at <a href="https://blackbird.ai">Blackbird.AI</a>, where I created <a href="https://blackbird.ai/compass-context/">Compass</a>, an agentic research and analysis application for multimodal social media content.
 Before starting my PhD, I worked at <a href="https://en.wikipedia.org/wiki/Luminoso">Luminoso</a> in Boston, contributing to <a href="https://conceptnet.io">ConceptNet</a>.<br>
                 I completed my B.Sc. and M.Sc. in Computer Science at
                 <a href="https://cs.brown.edu">Brown University</a>, where I was advised by Stefanie Tellex and George Konidaris in the
                 <a href="https://h2r.cs.brown.edu">Humans to Robots Lab</a>.